The rabbits have returned to Downtown Fort Myers - NewsBreak

 That’s because outside of the Indigo Room in Downtown Fort Myers hangs a massive metal bunny.

-“They had this big bunny, and they needed to put it somewhere, so I’m like ok fine, ya know?” said Aulen.
+“They had this big bunny and they needed to put it somewhere so I’m like ok fine, ya know?” says Aulen.

 They hopped up on the roof to hang the about 10-foot-tall metal rabbit.